 Responsible Alpha's Activities and Workers Disclosure Reporting 2-6 Activities, brands, products, and services Responsible Alpha's clients are primarily originated internally or through public tenders.
 Responsible Alpha's team identifies a client's scope of work and then decides whether they will go forward with this client and this transaction based on Responsible Alpha's values, sustainability commitment, alignment with Responsible Alpha's mission, and their workload.
 The CEO then assembles the team based on internal and external capabilities.
 The team's work is reviewed by the CEO before being submitted to the client.
 Responsible Alpha has no downstream activities.
-This is the first year of GRI reporting for Responsible Alpha.
-2-7 Employees Due to the start up nature of its activities, Responsible Alpha did not have any employees in 2022.
+This is the second year of GRI reporting for Responsible Alpha.
+2-7 Employees Due to the start-up nature of its activities, Responsible Alpha did not have any employees in 2023.
 It relied on independent contractors.
 See more info in 2.8.
 Workers who are not employees

 Responsible Alpha's Activities and Workers

-Disclosure Reporting
+Disclosure Disclosure Reporting

-2-8 Workers who are not employees In 2022, Responsible Alpha had 19 independent contractors engaged on client assignments.
+2-8 Workers who are not employees In 2023, Responsible Alpha had 19 independent contractors engaged on client assignments.
 Independent contractors are hired for specific projects and paid in function relative to the size of the contract.
 The CEO selected Independent contractors based on their qualifications, work ethic, culture, fit, and availability.
 Each independent contractor signs an Agreement which includes the scope of the project with a commitment to respect the CFA Code of Ethics and Standards of Professional Conduct.
 The CEO works closely with these independent contractors and verifies the completed work before sending it to the client.
 After completion, independent contractors invoice Responsible Alpha for their services.
-Contracts ranged up to six months in length.
+Contracts ranged from 2 weeks to multi-year in length.
+Contractors may include board members.
 No independent contractors are employees.
 The CEO is also an independent contractor to Responsible Alpha.
 Most work is done remotely.
 The CEO managed all administrative tasks during this period.
 Due to the reputation of the CEO, Responsible Alpha has no difficulty in finding suitable independent contractors through direct contacts for each of its projects.
 Responsible Alpha is also an incubator for talented students who can gain experience through internships at Responsible Alpha.
 They may be working on a specific project or supporting a specific task.
 Responsible Alpha is actively promoting diversity in its pool of interns.
 Interns work directly with the CEO and/or with one of the independent contractors.
 Given this role as an incubator, Responsible Alpha had multiple individuals transition through Responsible Alpha as a training platform so that they could pursue their career interests.
-The diversity of the independent contractors in 2022 were: 63 percent male and no one identified as non-binary.
-37 percent female.
-44 percent under 30 years.
-26 percent between 30 years to 50 years.
-30 percent over 50 years.
-9 different nationalities.
+The diversity of the independent contractors in 2023 were: 79 percent male (15) and 5 percent (1) identified as trans non-binary.
+16 (3) percent female.
+33 percent under 30 years.
+21 percent over 50 years.
+21 different nationalities.